 5. Please show me examples of marketing materials available to me.

-You will need to see for yourself what type of marketing service is provided through the company’s design department, if they have one.
+You will need to see for yourself what type of marketing service is provided through the company’s design department.
 Determine how often you intend to use graphic design services for postcards, business cards, online advertising, etc. and get an idea of what the company expects of you and how they provide you with the resources you need to get your marketing handled.